Tackling Climate Change

 Task Force on Climate-related Financial Disclosures (TCFD)

 On top of our robust reassessment of climate strategy, our climate management is further enhanced by alignment to the TCFD recommendations.
-In 2021, we have successfully identified our business risks and opportunities, the potential financial impact of climate change, and mitigation strategy.
+In 2022, we became an official supporter of the TCFD and identified our business risks and opportunities, the potential financial impact of climate change, and mitigation strategy.